Kazakhstan and weapons of mass destruction

-The Republic of Kazakhstan, once a republic of the Soviet Union, was a primary venue for Soviet nuclear weapon testing from 1949 until 1989.
-Following the collapse of the Union of Soviet Socialist Republics (USSR) in 1991, Kazakhstan became the fourth-largest nuclear power (following Ukraine) in the world and hosted a considerably large weapon support infrastructure due to its reliance on the Soviet nuclear program as a means to develop its own local economy.
+The Republic of Kazakhstan, once a republic of the Soviet Union (USSR), was a primary venue for Soviet nuclear weapon testing from 1949 until 1989.
+Following the collapse of the USSR in 1991, Kazakhstan became the fourth-largest nuclear power (following Ukraine) in the world and hosted a considerably large weapon support infrastructure due to its reliance on the Soviet nuclear program as a means to develop its own local economy.
 Besides the nuclear program, Kazakhstan was also a prominent site of Soviet programs of biological (only Biopreparat outside of Russia) and chemical weapons.

-The former Soviet Union conducted indiscriminate nuclear testing on a large scale with very little regard to environmental concerns and public health safety at the Semipalatinsk-21 (test site) that has caused numerous health issues for the population.
+The former Soviet Union conducted substantial, large scale nuclear testing at the Semipalatinsk-21, whose radiological impact on the environment has resulted in numerous health issues for the population.
 The Nevada Semipalatinsk movement helped report the cancer-related issues which are examined through the inhabitants living and exposed to villages around Semipalatinsk.

 Kazakhstan was the last Soviet republic to declare independence from the Soviet Union, doing so on 16 December 1991.
 Due to concerns of the spread of cancer to its population, it engaged in rapid denuclearization with help from the United States.
-Over the years, Kazakhstan cooperated with Russia in returning all 1,400 active nuclear warheads as it took a leading role in declaring the Central Asian Nuclear Weapon Free Zone.
+Over the years, Kazakhstan has cooperated with Russia in returning all 1,400 active nuclear warheads, and took on a leading role in declaring the Central Asian Nuclear Weapon Free Zone.
 In 2017, Kazakhstan voted for the Treaty on the Prohibition of Nuclear Weapons and ratified it in 2021.

 Soviet and US officers at a military base in Kazakhstan.
 Major Igor Kirichenko and Captain John C. Williams, head of a delegation of US military inspectors, sign report on scrapping the last OTR-23 [SS-23 Spider] missiles in accordance with the Soviet-US Intermediate-Range Nuclear Forces Treaty while Colonel S. Petrenko and the inspection and escort teams look on.
 Saryozek Missile Elimination Facility, 1989.